kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/getusermedia/intro/en/index.md

 In general, device access on the web has been a tough cookie to crack.
 Many [people have tried](http://www.slideshare.net/jamesgpearce/mobile-device-apis), few have succeeded.
-Most of the early ideas have never taken hold outside of a propriety environment nor have they gained widespread adoption.
+Most of the early ideas have never taken hold outside of a proprietary environment nor have they gained widespread adoption.

-The real problem is that the web's security model is *very* different from native world.
+The real problem is that the web's security model is *very* different from the native world.
 For example, I probably don't want every Joe Shmoe web site to have random access to my video camera.
 It's a tough problem to get right.

-Bridging frameworks like [PhoneGap](http://phonegap.com/) have helped push the boundary, but they're a start and a temporary solution to an underlying problem.
+Bridging frameworks like [PhoneGap](http://phonegap.com/) have helped push the boundary, but they're only a start and a temporary solution to an underlying problem.
 To make web apps competitive to their desktop counterparts, we need access to native devices.

 `getUserMedia()` is but the first wave of access to new types of devices.
 I hope